WHO sets dates for reviews of Sinopharm and Sinovac COVID-19 vaccines

-Technical experts at the World Health Organization (WHO) will review on April 26 Chinese drugmaker Sinopharm's COVID-19 vaccine for possible emergency use listing, to be followed by the Sinovac (SVA.O) jab on May 3, the agency said on Thursday.
+GENEVA (Reuters) - Technical experts at the World Health Organization (WHO) will review on April 26 Chinese drugmaker Sinopharm’s COVID-19 vaccine for possible emergency use listing, to be followed by the Sinovac jab on May 3, the agency said on Thursday.

 “We would expect a decision a couple of days later,” the WHO said in response to a Reuters query.

-So far COVID-19 vaccines made by Pfizer (PFE.N) AstraZeneca (AZN.L) and Johnson & Johnson (JNJ.N) have received a WHO listing - an endorsement of their safety and efficacy that helps to guide countries' regulatory agencies.
+So far COVID-19 vaccines made by Pfizer AstraZeneca and Johnson & Johnson have received a WHO listing - an endorsement of their safety and efficacy that helps to guide countries’ regulatory agencies.

 Our Standards: The Thomson Reuters Trust Principles.